jimosine/RPGHeroes/README.md

 # RPGHeroes - Assignment 1

-#H2 Description
+## Description

-What is the goal of the project.
+First Assignment for the Full-stack Development with Java bootcamp from Noroff.
+The task was to build a console application in Java, I have opted to go for a **Maven build**.
+The application is reponsible from creating various *hero classes* with attributes which increase at different rates as the character gains levels.
+Heroes can wear equipment, such as *armor* and *weapons* which when equipped will alter the power of the hero.
+Certain hero classes can equip certain item types.
+When invalid items are being equipped, *custom exceptions* will be thrown.

+The functionality of the application is tested extensively through unit testing (using **JUnit**) for all methods that belong to the various classes.

-#H2 How to run
+## How to run

-Some public facing methods to create, level your hero.
-Equip weapons and armor, and calculate your damage.

-Unit tests have been created for all these methods, and a automated test report can be found under the **Github Actions** tab.
-See picture:
+Although there is a main function which is able to run all of the required methods, no actual output is returned.
+The task for this assignment is to return a unit test report, which is automated to be created on every push for this repo.
+To find this test report, go to the **Github Actions** tab and click on the most recent action.
+Click once more on the *build-test* action to land on a page where you can see all the steps taken.
+If you unfold the *Run Unit Test* step, you can see a report as seen in the picture below:

 ![alt text](instructions.jpg)

-#H2 Structure
+## Structure

-Three packages:
+The application is structured in three packages:

-1. heroes: All hero related classes ()
+1. heroes: All hero related classes
-2. items: All equipment related classes ()
+2. items: All equipment related classes
-3. utilities: All classes related to useful tools ()

-Test folder:
+3. utilities: The two custom exception classes and a HeroAttribute object class

+Then there is also the test folder:
-Classes have been created for different unit tests
+  Test classes have been created for each of the classes with unit tests for all import methods.

+Configuration for Maven and JUnit has been done in the pom.xml file